Min-max theory and the energy of links: Introduction

 By considering pairs of circles which are very far from each other, we see that the cross energy can be made arbitrarily small.
 If the linking number of $(\gamma_1,\gamma_2)$ is nonzero, the estimate says that $E(\gamma_1,\gamma_2) \geq 4\pi$.
 It is natural to search for the optimal configuration in that case.

-It was conjectured by Freedman, He and Wang \cite{freedman-he-wang}, in 1994, that the M\"{o}bius energy should be minimized, among the class of all nontrivial links in $\R^3$, by the stereographic projection of the standard Hopf link.
+It was conjectured by Freedman, He and Wang \cite{freedman-he-wang}, in 1994, that the M\"{o}bius cross energy should be minimized, among the class of all non-split links in $\R^3$, by the stereographic projection of the standard Hopf link.
 The standard Hopf link $(\hat{\gamma}_1,\hat{\gamma}_2)$ is described by and it is simple to check that $E(\hat{\gamma}_1,\hat{\gamma}_2)=2\pi^2$.
 Here we note that the definition of the energy and the conformal invariance property extend to any $2$-component link in $\R^n$ \cite{kim-kusner}.
-A previous result of He proved that the minimizer must be isotopic to a Hopf link \cite{He02}.
+A previous result of He implied that the minimal M\"{o}bius cross energy among non-split two component links is achieved by a link isotopic to the Hopf link \cite[Theorem 4.3]{He02}.
+It will therefore be a standing assumption throughout the proofs in this paper that $|lk(\gamma_1,\gamma_2)|=1$.

 The goal of this paper is to prove this conjecture: